WilliamAshley2019/EQAlpha2/README.md

 This is an Alpha release use at your own risk, it is provided GPLv3 license withuot warranty no assumed liability for enduse.
+I have tested it and so far it is stable, report any bugs.

 EQAlpha2